310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% bubble Madara %}
 Hahaha, are you really saying that after all this time you’ve known him?
 Kanata-san has aaaalways been dearly loved by marine animals.
 No one knows if it’s true, but they say it’s because he comes from a family that dominated the ocean.

-Long ago in ancient times, his ancestors lived their lives with the ocean’s tides, and they built a paradise within its depths.
+Long ago in ancient times, his ancestors lived their lives with the ocean’s tides, and built a paradise within its depths.

-And since that blood runs in his own veins, he will be made the head of the family.
+And since that blood runs in his own veins, he's the current head of the family.
 But that’s aaall just a fairytale.
 {% endbubble %}

 {% bubble Souma %}